-To provide a curriculum which:

-- 1. Enables graduates to enter first-level professional nursing positions. - 2.
-Is based on Christian principles, liberal arts, sciences, and the discipline of nursing. - 3.
-Focuses on persons of all ages who are adapting to stressors which influence their health status. - 4.
-Encourages life-long learning and provides a foundation for graduate study. - 5.
-Promotes involvement in both professional and community organizations and activities.
+- To provide a concept-based curriculum which: - 1.
+Prepares graduates for entry level professional nursing practice. - 2.
+Focuses on persons across the lifespan and throughout the health continuum. - 3.
+Encourages life-long learning and provides a foundation for graduate study. - 4.
+Promotes involvement in professional and community organizations and activities.